Candyzorua/java-blackjack/README.md

 - Don't want to gamble with real money, and
 - Don't have a large amount of casino chips on hand.

 Blackjack is a classic and fun game, but certain things take the fun out of it -- for instance, the illegality of gambling with money in some countries, the prospect of losing hard-earned money, and the unavailability of casino chips in many situations.
-This app assists with scorekeeping for Blackjack, and intends to make Blackjack a hassle-free experience in which _only a deck of cards_ is needed.
-This project interests me because I am a huge fan of tabletop games, and often find myself in a position where a scorekeeping tool would help.
+This app intends to make Blackjack a hassle-free experience in which _only a deck of cards_ is needed.
+This project interests me because I am a huge fan of tabletop games.

 At first, the player will be shown a title screen with "New Game" and "Continue Game".
 Upon clicking either of these,